BCLibraries/burns-exhibits/content/GMH-jesuit-victorian-poet/GMH.md

 {{< /largefigure >}}

-Boston College’s Professor Paul Mariani joins the collection, with his insightful essay, [“Revisiting the Catholic Imagination”] (https://issuu.com/church21c/docs/c21resourcesspring2013?e=1307091/1015152).
+Boston College’s Professor Paul Mariani joins the collection, with his insightful essay, "[Revisiting the Catholic Imagination](https://issuu.com/church21c/docs/c21resourcesspring2013?e=1307091/1015152)".
 Paul offers a reading of “As kingfishers catch fire” to explore Hopkins’s verbalness of being: “what I do is me.”
 Paul calls this the “doing-be, the essential inscape of the thing,” to discover that “Each thing, then, doing what it was made to do, whether made by mortals, or—better—by the great God Creator.”
 This, says Paul, is the “sacral imagination,” discovering, inscaping as it were, Christ in each created thing.
 In Hopkins, the “Catholic imagination adds to the reading of creation.”

 {{< largefigure src="../What are We.jpg"
            headline="What Are We?"